MMP for Enriques pairs and singular Enriques varieties: Enriques varieties

 Our previous considerations lead naturally to the definition of the following class of singular Enriques varieties.

 \begin{dfn} An \emph{irreducible Enriques} variety is a GGK variety which satisfies any of the equivalent conditions of \autoref{prop:characterization_IEV}. \end{dfn}

-We first claim that Enriques manifolds coincide with the smooth irreducible Enriques varieties.
-Indeed, it follows readily from \autoref{lem:smooth_GGK} and \autoref{prop:characterization_IEV} that \autoref{dfn:IEV} reduces to \cite[Definition 2.1]{OS11a} in the smooth case.
-Conversely, any Enriques manifold $Y$ is an \'etale quotient $Y \simeq X / \pi_1(Y)$, where $X$ is a projective IHS manifold.
-The finite group $\pi_1(Y)$ is cyclic by \cite[Proposition 2.4]{OS11a} and acts freely and non-symplectically on $X$ by the holomorphic Lefschetz fixed point formula, see \cite[Subsection 2.2]{BNWS11}.
-Hence, $Y$ is a smooth irreducible Enriques variety by \autoref{prop:characterization_IEV}.
+We first claim that Enriques manifolds coincide with smooth irreducible Enriques varieties.
+Indeed, it follows from \autoref{lem:smooth_GGK} and \autoref{prop:characterization_IEV}(iii) that \autoref{dfn:IEV} reduces to \cite[Definition 2.1]{OS11a} in the smooth case.
+Conversely, any Enriques manifold $Y$ is an \'etale quotient $Y \simeq X / \pi_1(Y)$, where $X$ is a projective IHS manifold, as the finite cyclic group $\pi_1(Y)$ acts freely on $X$.
+By the holomorphic Lefschetz fixed point formula we deduce that $\pi_1(Y)$ acts non-symplectically on $X$, see \cite[Subsection 2.2]{BNWS11}.
+Hence, $Y$ is a smooth irreducible Enriques variety by \autoref{prop:characterization_IEV}(ii).

-We present below some examples of singular irreducible Enriques varieties, which also indicate some fundamental differences between Enriques manifolds and their singular analogues.
-Specifically, in constrast to the smooth case, singular irreducible Enriques varieties may also be simply connected or uniruled or have trivial canonical divisor.
+We present below some examples of singular irreducible Enriques varieties, which also indicate some fundamental differences between Enriques manifolds and their singular analogs.
+Specifically, in constrast to the smooth case, singular irreducible Enriques varieties may also be simply connected (see \autoref{example:IEV_via_anti-symplectic_involution}, \autoref{example:uniruled_Enriques} and \autoref{example:PEV_from_CCCF}) or uniruled (see \autoref{example:uniruled_Enriques} and \autoref{example:PEV_from_CCCF}) or have trivial canonical divisor (see \autoref{example:IEV_via_anti-symplectic_involution}).